qtop/qtop/docs/secure-coding-pyscg.md

 change adds `make repo-sanity` (`tools/repo_sanity.py`) auditing tracked UTF-8 text files up to 5 MiB for Trojan-Source bidi controls, zero-width/invisible characters, unicode line separators, C0/C1 controls and homoglyph-prone letters.
+File discovery requires `git ls-files`; there is no directory-walk fallback or tracked-path skip list, so committed text cannot hide under a normally generated directory.
 Binary and oversized files are explicitly out of scope.
-Current tree
-result: **0 critical, 0 warning** and 4 expected fixture INFO rows.
+Current tree result: **0 critical, 0 warning** and 4 expected fixture INFO rows.
 Only exact fixture files and complete ANSI SGR colour sequences are allowlisted; OSC, cursor, and other terminal controls remain critical.
-The self-test plants eight payload classes, including malicious controls at allowlisted paths, and also proves that a valid SGR colour sequence remains accepted.
+The self-test plants eight payload classes, including undesired controls at allowlisted paths, and also proves that a valid SGR colour sequence remains accepted.

 ### 8. Secrets